adover06/SpartanSync/README.md

 - **Authentication & Roles** – WTForms login/signup with Student, TA, or Instructor roles plus a dedicated sign-out page.
 - **Dashboards** – Student dashboard tracks assignment status; instructor dashboard highlights upcoming items and ungraded submissions, with quick links into each course.
 - **Assignments & Rubrics** – Instructors can create/delete assignments, define rubric criteria, and grade submissions; TAs help grade and edit rubrics but cannot publish or delete assignments.
+- **AI-Generated Planner** - Uses OpenAI's module in python to create a simple study/work plan for completing assignments on time.
+It constructs a prompt from a series of db queries for assignments, submissions, and user customization.
 - **Announcements** – Course-scoped or general announcements with list/detail views, instructor-only creation/deletion, and course badges everywhere.
 - **Courses & Class Selection** – Instructors add courses; students choose which classes appear on the home page via “Manage My Classes”; every class card links to a course overview showing its assignments/announcements.
 - **Auto-provisioned SQLite DB** – Database tables are built automatically the first time the server runs.